 Get ready, get set….READ!
 It’s Battle Time…time for your 4th and 5th grade students to form teams for the annual Battle of the Books competition at the Racine Public Library.
-This is our tenth year of battle!
+This is our 16th year of Battle of the Books!

 Battle of the Books is a literature contest for 4th and 5th grade students in Racine County.
 Teams comprised of up to four students are asked to read and become knowledgeable about the content from a list of titles selected by Racine Public Library librarians.
 Teams may be formed with students from the same or different schools.
 Teams with both 4th and 5th graders are accepted.